- Choosing the languages supported by the project and the analysis

 Therefore, if a caption is entered in the Russian section of the caption description, the keyboard will automatically switch to the Russian character set.

-Reminder: To use specific character sets, the files corresponding to the requested character sets must be installed in the regional options of Windows (control panel).
+Reminder: To use specific character sets, the files corresponding to the desired character sets must be installed in the Windows region settings (control panel).

 Translating specific pages